This report contains a correction.

 There were some gaps in the data that needed to be addressed prior to the analysis.
 Notably, 16,376 protected areas in the United States were missing designation dates, representing almost 50 percent of data entries but a relatively small percentage—less than 1 percent—of the overall area of the U.S. protected area system.
 Designation dates were added manually for 1,554 entries, using online records from federal and state agencies.
 Although dates were only added for 9.4 percent of protected areas missing a designation year, these revised entries represented 51 percent of the area that had lacked a designation date—approximately 13 million acres of 25 million acres.

-National Forest System lands in the United States without wilderness or inventoried roadless area designations have also been omitted from the WDPA dataset.53 However, CAP felt that they merited inclusion given their land management plans, so those designations were added using the USGS PAD-US data.
+National Forest System lands in the United States without wilderness designations have been omitted from the WDPA dataset.53 However, CAP felt that some of these lands merited inclusion given administrative protections accorded by their land management plans, so those designations were added using the USGS PAD-US data.*

 Some recent designations were also missing from the WDPA, which is regularly updated but does exhibit lag time based on country contributions.
 CAP added U.S. national monument designations from a list maintained by the National Park Service.54 Newer protected areas in Canada and Mexico were retrieved from each country’s relevant ministry or agency.55